 Research background

-Pancreatoscopy has been used for over 30 years in diagnosis and management of pancreatic diseases; however, its use remains limited to large volume referral centers.
-Data regarding its efficacy and safety is limited and has been available mainly from single or multi center retrospective case series.
-Well-designed large randomized controlled trials are lacking and may be difficult to conduct due to heterogenous patient population.
-With this study we have compiled a systematic review of available data thus highlighting the valuable role of per oral pancreatoscopy in managing pancreatic diseases.
+Pancreatoscopy has been used for over 30 years in the diagnosis and management of pancreatic diseases; however, its use remains limited to large volume referral centers.
+Data regarding its efficacy and safety are limited and have been available mainly from single or multi center retrospective case series.
+Well-designed large randomized controlled trials are lacking and may be difficult to conduct due to a heterogeneous patient population.
+With this study, we have compiled a systematic review of available data, thus highlighting the valuable role of per oral pancreatoscopy in managing pancreatic diseases.

 Research motivation

 The main aim of our study was to systematically analyze available data regarding the therapeutic potential of pancreatoscopy in managing difficult pancreatic stone disease and pancreatic ductal neoplasia.
-It appears to be safe with rare serious side effects and serves a crucial complementary role to other pancreatic endoscopic modalities.
+It appears to be safe, with rare serious side effects, and serves a crucial complementary role to other pancreatic endoscopic modalities.

 Research objectives

-The main objective of the study was to gather data related to safety and efficacy of pancreatoscopy.
-We wanted to identify success rates and factors associated with treatment failure for pancreatoscopic management of stone disease.
-We also aimed to analyze the pancreatoscopic visual findings associated with pancreatic ductal neoplasia and how it can help in differentiating from benign pancreatic duct strictures.
-The diagnostic potential of adjunctive techniques such as POP guided/assisted biopsy, pancreatic juice cytology and intra ductal ultrasound (IDUS) was evaluated separately.
+The main objective of the study was to gather data related to the safety and efficacy of pancreatoscopy.
+We wanted to identify the success rates and factors associated with treatment failure for pancreatoscopic management of stone disease.
+We also aimed to analyze the pancreatoscopic visual findings associated with pancreatic ductal neoplasia, and how it can be differentiated from benign pancreatic duct strictures.
+The diagnostic potential of adjunctive techniques like POP guided/assisted biopsy, pancreatic juice cytology and intra ductal ultrasound (IDUS) was evaluated separately.

 Research methods

 This is a systematic review of available studies published in English.
 We performed an extensive medical database search to identify relevant publications.
-Case reports and stand alone abstract publications were excluded from the final analysis.
-Data regarding safety and efficacy was extracted and presented.
-Studies addressing role of POP in management of pancreatic ductal neoplasia with adjunctive modalities were examined separately.
+Case reports and stand-alone abstract publications were excluded from the final analysis.
+Data regarding safety and efficacy were extracted and presented.
+Studies addressing the role of POP in management of pancreatic ductal neoplasia with adjunctive modalities were examined separately.

 Research results

-Pancreatoscopy is overall safe with rare reported serious side effects.
-The success rate ranges between 37.5% and 100% for treating pancreatic stone disease.
-Factors associated with failure include presence of multiple stones, stones in side branches causing failure of visualization and presence of stricture.
-Visual impression during pancreatoscopy provides important information in patients with indeterminate pancreatic duct strictures.
+Pancreatoscopy is overall safe, with rare reported serious side effects.
+The success rate ranges between 37.5-100% for treating pancreatic stone disease.
+Factors associated with failure include the presence of multiple stones, stones in side branches causing failure of visualization, and the presence of stricture.
+Visual impression during pancreatoscopy provides important information in patients with indeterminate pancreatic ductal strictures.
 The key finding in our study was the association between villous projections with red color markings, which is associated with high-risk advanced neoplastic lesions across multiple studies.
-Smooth narrowing with presence of coarse mucosa, protein plugs or stones and blurred mucosal vessels are seen in patients with strictures due to chronic pancreatitis.
-POP assisted tissue acquisition along with adjunctive techniques such as cytology; narrow band imaging and IDUS greatly enhance the diagnostic potential and help in treatment planning.
+Smooth narrowing with the presence of coarse mucosa, protein plugs or stones, and blurred mucosal vessels are seen in patients with strictures caused by chronic pancreatitis.
+POP-assisted tissue acquisition, as well as adjunctive techniques such as cytology, narrow band imaging and IDUS, greatly enhance the diagnostic potential and help in treatment planning.

 Research conclusions

-Pancreatoscopy is overall safe and effective diagnostic and therapeutic modality.
+Pancreatoscopy is an overall safe and effective diagnostic and therapeutic modality.
 It serves as an important bridge for patients with pancreatolithiasis who fail conventional Endoscopic retrograde cholangiopancreatography or ESWL.
-Patients with multiple stones in body/tail or those with pancreatic strictures may have risk of decreased success with POP guided therapy; recognition of these factors may help in treatment planning.
+Patients with multiple stones in body/tail, or those with pancreatic strictures, may have risk of decreased success with POP-guided therapy; the recognition of these factors may help in treatment planning.
 POP visual impression provides a plethora of information regarding etiology in patients with indeterminate pancreatic ductal strictures, although there is an overlap between benign and malignant conditions.
-POP guided tissue acquisition has shown to greatly enhance the diagnostic yield but limitations remain due to technical challenges.
-Addition of newer imaging technology may further augment the potential of POP in managing such scenarios.
+POP-guided tissue acquisition has been shown to greatly enhance the diagnostic yield, but limitations persist due to technical challenges.
+The addition of newer imaging technology may further augment the potential of POP in managing such scenarios.

 Research perspectives